aplteam/CompareSimple/README.md

 #### Script

-This syntax requires "Script" to be managed either by SALT or by acre.
+This syntax requires "Script" to be managed either by Link or by acre.

-    If it is managed by acre then a dialog pops up with the number of all versions saved by acre.
+* If it is managed by Link the workspace script is compared with its Linked source file.
-    If it is managed by SALT the workspace script is compared with its SALTed source file.
+* If it is managed by acre then a dialog pops up with the number of all versions saved by acre.

-Note however that for acre this requires the script in question to be a member of an opened acre project at the time the comparison is carried out.
+Note that for acre this requires the script in question to be a member of an opened acre project at the time the comparison is carried out.

 #### Name of a native file / name of a native file